mhutchie/update-milestone-on-release/README.md

   update-milestone-on-release:
     runs-on: ubuntu-latest
     steps:
-      - name: 'Checkout'
-        uses: actions/checkout@v1
       - name: 'Update Milestone on Release'
         uses: mhutchie/update-milestone-on-release@master
         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

-3. Commit and push the change to your GitHub repository, and it will start running when any new releases are published.
+3. Commit and push the change to your GitHub repository, and it will start running whenever a new release is published.